Rapporteket/norspis2/README.md

 This package is made for use in Norwegian Quality Registry for Eating Disorders (NorSpis), and has little utility outside the ecosystem of Norwegian medical quality registries.
-Still, in the future, when the situation allows we will aim to make functions that can have utilty for others, in particular other medical quality regitries.
+The functions may be made to have utilty for others in the future, in particular other medical quality registries.

 So far the package contains functions to prepare: